CUBRID/cubrid-manual/en/admin/config.rst

         9.3 or less version supports the below levels additionationally.
 From 10.0, concurrency can be guaranteed more because MVCC method is applied when multiple concurrent transactions are processed; therefore, the below isolation levels are not used anymore.

             *   **TRAN_REP_CLASS_UNCOMMIT_INSTANCE** : This isolation level can incur dirty read.
-For details, see :ref:`isolation-level-3`.

             *   **TRAN_COMMIT_CLASS_COMMIT_INSTANCE** : This isolation level can incur unrepeatable read.
 It allows modification of table schema by current transactions while data is being retrieved.
-For details, see :ref:`isolation-level-2`.

             *   **TRAN_COMMIT_CLASS_UNCOMMIT_INSTANCE** : This isolation level can incur dirty read.
 It allows modification of table schema by current transactions while data is being retrieved.
-For details, see :ref:`isolation-level-1`.

 **lock_escalation**